Need a China itinerary? 2 weeks of wonder on the road

 Getting clear on your Chinese visa requirements is a very good place to start your adventure because let’s face it, visas are one of those tedious administrative hurdles that are part of international travel, and they are best dealt with right up front.

-If your plans include a multi-city tour around the country or even a short tour to several destinations, you will need a China tourist visa, and it’s wise to get help to ensure your application is right the first time around.
-That’s where a knowledgeable travel consultant can help, saving you time as you navigate the ins and outs of the application process.
+If your plans include a multi-city tour around the country or even a short tour to several destinations, you won’t need a China tourist visa, and it’s wise to get help to ensure your application right the first time around, however, if you do need a visa for whatever reason (for example, you’re not from one of the 15 countries listed above), then engaging assistance from a knowledgeable travel consultant can help, saving you time as you navigate the ins and outs of the application process.
 Even choosing the correct visa can be a challenge, simply because there are so many, so we strongly advise doing your research.

 This is why getting help is a good idea.
 You definitely don’t want to be left dazed and confused at your local China embassy or China Visa Application Service Centre when you realize you haven’t quite ticked all the necessary boxes.
 As you’d expect, getting the details right is essential, so enlist the help of someone who knows.